miqqie/6m-data-1.2-intro-database/lesson.md

 * **Facts stay clean and numeric**

-  * e.g. quantity sold
+  * e.g., quantity sold, transaction totals

 * **Descriptive attributes may be duplicated**, such as:

-  * `sold_price` in order line items
+  * `sold_price` in order line items (preserves historical price)
-  * product category or brand
+  * Product category or brand
-  * customer segment or region
+  * Customer segment or region

-These attributes *could* be derived via joins, but are intentionally stored together.
+These attributes could be derived via joins, but are intentionally stored together for efficiency.

+> **Instructor note:** Clarify that `current_price` is the reference price today, while `sold_price` is the historical fact of the transaction.
+This resolves any confusion about price dependencies.

 ---